HomerReid/scuff-em/doc/docs/applications/scuff-spectrum/scuff-spectrum.md

 we used.
 (For larger contours we would probably need more points.)

+Also, in this case Beyn's method only found a single eigenvalue within the contour.
+If we had considered a larger contour, there would most probably have been several lines of data each with the 4-number format shown above, corresponding to multiple eigenvalues identified within the contour.

 ### Mesh convergence

 Of course, even if Beyn's method converges to many-digit